alejandrochang/StudyGuideNotes/react.md

 Babel is a command-line tool that can take any version of JS and spit out a newer version.
 It allows us to use any JS so it is supported in any browser even if it's not up-to-date.

 ### What is JSX and how is it used in React?
 JSX is a syntax-extension to JavaScript that has familiar syntax to HTML making it easy-to-use and incorporate both JSX and JS in one file.
+Java Serialization to XML.

 ### Difference between React and ReacDOM libraries?
 React knows what a component is and how to make components work together.